pandaiscodingcpu/Archit_CodeAI-Tasks/README.md

 `regression_model`: this is the file in which regression model is trained and compared

+`app.py`: this file contains the code for streamlit app, run `streamlit run app.py` in terminal.

+`Copy of Collab Notebook`: this file contains the solution to Tech AI Task 1

 # Models Used

 `LinearRegression` : R2 Score: 0.8565676064919518 (while predicting directly `cnt`)